Pumwaree Yodkamol

 Yodkamol appears on the Channel 3 (Thailand) variety show In the Dark and other shows.

 Personal life

-Pumwaree married Athit Punyanutrakul, nicknamed Art, on November 16, 2014, after two years of dating.
+Yodkamol married Athit Punyanutrakul, nicknamed Art, on November 16, 2014, after two years of dating.
 The couple has one son, nicknamed "Hok," who was born on March 6, 2020.

 On March 15, 2019, she ordained as a Buddhist nun at Santi Asoke to show gratitude to her parents.